Eating enough calcium on the keto diet can be a tough objective, especially if you’re on the vegan keto diet or cutting out dairy.

 Much like omega-3-rich salmon, sardines contain an ample amount of calcium.
 A 92-gram portion of sardines packs over 30% of the RDI for calcium.

-Growing concern over heavy metal toxicity associated with fish consumption may make you hesitant to include sardines in your diet, but sardines are a smaller fish and have minimal levels of mercury compared to larger fish – like tuna.
+Growing concern over heavy metal toxicity associated with fish consumption may make you hesitant to include sardines in your diet.
+However, sardines are a smaller fish and have minimal levels of mercury compared to larger fish like tuna.

 Beans and lentils are typically a favorite among those on a plant-based diet, and for good reason.
 One serving (120 grams) of white beans packs a whopping 8 grams of fiber, along with magnesium, potassium, and upwards of 13% of the RDI for calcium.